et-nik/dumbots/README.md

 They are suitable for plugin developers to test plugin functionality.
 The bots can execute simple commands, move to a designated point, and overcome obstacles.

-Bots written by with [Metamod-Go](https://github.com/et-nik/metamod-go) library.
+Bots written with [Metamod-Go](https://github.com/et-nik/metamod-go) library.

 ## Bot commands